Singapore confirms 5 new cases of COVID-19; 1 more patient discharged

 This brings the total number of novel coronavirus infections in Singapore to 72.

+All of the new cases announced on Saturday have no recent travel history to China, said MOH.

-Case 68 is a 79-year-old female Singapore citizen with no recent travel history to China.
-She is a family member of Case 66.
+Case 68 is a 79-year-old female Singapore citizen and is a family member of Case 66, who is linked to the Grace Assembly of God cluster.

-Case 69 is a 26-year-old Bangladesh national who is a Singapore Work Pass holder, and has no recent travel history to China.
+Case 69 is a 26-year-old Bangladesh national who is a Singapore Work Pass holder.
 He is linked to the cluster at Seletar Aerospace Heights construction site.

-Case 70 is a 27-year-old female Singapore citizen with no recent travel history to China.
-She is a family member of Case 66.
+Case 70 is a 27-year-old female Singapore citizen who is also a family member of Case 66.

-Case 71 is a 25-year-old male Singapore citizen with no recent travel history to China.
-He is a contact of Case 66.
+Case 71 is a 25-year-old male Singapore citizen and is a contact of Case 66.

-Case 72 is a 40-year-old male Chinese national who is a Singapore Work Pass holder, and has no recent travel history to China.
-He is a non-medical contact of Case 59.
+Case 72 is a 40-year-old male Chinese national who is a Singapore Work Pass holder, and is a non-medical contact of Case 59, who is an anaesthesiologist.

-One more patient has also been discharged from hospital as of Saturday, said MOH.

-The ministry added that to date, a total of 18 cases have fully recovered from the infection and have been discharged from hospital.

 Of the 54 confirmed cases who are still in hospital, most are stable or improving.
 Six are in critical condition in the intensive care unit.